XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 - You need two funded XRP Ledger accounts, each with an address, secret key, and some XRP.
 For this tutorial, you can generate new test credentials as needed.
     - Each address needs enough XRP to satisfy the [reserve requirement](reserves.html) including the additional reserve for a trust line.
 - You need a connection to the XRP Ledger network.
+As shown in this tutorial, you can use public servers for testing.

-This page provides examples that use [ripple-lib for JavaScript](get-started-with-rippleapi-for-javascript.html).
-Since JavaScript works in the web browser, you can read along and use the interactive steps without any setup.
+This page provides examples that use [ripple-lib for JavaScript](get-started-with-rippleapi-for-javascript.html) or [xrpl-py for Python](get-started-using-python.html).
+You can also read along and use the interactive steps in your browser without any setup.

 <!-- Source for this specific tutorial's interactive bits: -->
 <script type="application/javascript" src="assets/js/tutorials/issue-a-token.js"></script>